 - Use DOM methods to navigate a document

-- Use selector-syntax to find elements
+- Use CSS selectors to find elements

 - Extract attributes, text, and HTML from elements

-- Working with URLs
+- Working with relative and absolute URLs

 - Example program: list links